 Ingredients in Strawberry Cauliflower Protein Shake for Kids

-To the smoothie base, you’ll add frozen strawberries and raw frozen cauliflower to make this berry flavor.
+To the smoothie base of kefir or nondairy milk, you’ll add frozen strawberries and raw frozen cauliflower to make this berry flavor.
 To freeze cauliflower, simply put raw cauliflower florets into a zip top freezer bag and seal.
 Add right into the blender.
-They add nutrients and creamy texture, but zero flavor.
+They add nutrients and creamy texture, but zero flavor!

 Ingredients in Mango Sweet Potato Protein Shake for Kids

-To make this flavor, you’ll add frozen mango and roasted sweet potato.
+To make this flavor, you’ll add frozen mango and roasted sweet potato to the kefir or milk.
 Plan to roast the sweet potato ahead so it can cool (or you can use canned butternut squash to make it a little easier).
 The sweet potato makes this one super creamy!

 Ingredients in Banana Spinach Protein Shake for Kids